- Reference >

 Sort on a field within an array element:

-field is a sub-element in the team
+The name field is a sub-element in the team array.
+The

 operation returns the following results: